WaterRower Club Rowing Machine Review

 Storage

-The WaterRower Club Rowing Machine is fairly large when using but can be stored to a small footprint.
+The WaterRower Club Rowing Machine is fairly large when in use but can be stored to a small footprint.

-When in storage mode, it takes up as much room as a kitchen stool, which is great for conserving floor space.
+When in storage mode, it takes up as much room as a kitchen stool, so you can free up floor space when needed.

 WaterRower Club Rowing Machine Storage

-Although the unit is fairly heavy, it takes very little effort to stand up due to its clever design.
+Though the unit is fairly heavy, it’s not hard to stand up.
 Just lift from the back of the seat rail and tip the rower forward.

-Users can also roll the WaterRower Club using the front dual caster wheels.
+You can roll the WaterRower Club using the front dual caster wheels.
 Just lift from the back and push like a wheelbarrow.

 (Back to Top)